-- methodName is the name of the method to call - args is a comma-separated list of arguments to pass to the method
+- methodName is the name of the method to call - args is a comma-separated list of arguments to pass to the method, which may contain replacement fields

 Each argument can be expressed either as a plain value (e.g. 32768) or as a keyword argument (e.g. address=32768).